-- At least 8 credits NCEA Level 1 showing basic numeracy or equivalent.
+- At least 8 NCEA Level 1 literacy credits showing basic literacy and 8 NCEA Level 1 numeracy credits OR equivalent.

-- Physical fitness to withstand the demands of the hairdressing industry.
+- You'll need to have the physical fitness to withstand the demands of the hairdressing industry.

 Please note: this programme is subject to minimum numbers.

-All applicants who fulfil the entry requirements will be accepted onto the programme until maximum student numbers are reached.
+All applicants who fulfil the entry requirements will be accepted onto the programme until maximum learner numbers are reached.